dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-series-services.markdown

 In unit tests we want to execute the code in isolation.
-It means not depending on big complex objects and not calling methods that rely on external systems (like Http calls or database access).
+It means not depending on big complex objects and not calling methods that rely on external systems (like HTTP calls or database access).
 In these cases we want to simulate the original behavior while skipping the underlying implementation.

 When achieved, it is called mocking.